rezwan-ahmed-l7/Calculator-App/README.md

 ---

-# 🔮 Future Improvements
+# Future Improvements

-- Scientific Calculator Features
 - Keyboard Input Support
 - Calculation History
-- Theme Customization
+- Dual display
-- Better Animations & UI Effects

 ---

-# 👨‍💻 Author
+# Author

 ### Rezwan Ahmed

-CSE Student | Java & Software Development Enthusiast
+CSE Student | Software Development Enthusiast

-- GitHub:
-  :contentReference[oaicite:0]{index=0}

 ---

-# ⭐ Support
+# Support

 If you like this project, consider giving it a ⭐ on GitHub.
 It motivates me to build more projects and improve my development skills.